RozhakXD/Zefoy/README.md

 Views are typically delivered to your video within 1 minute after they are sent.
 However, if there are issues with the Zefoy website, there might be delays or the views might not appear at all.

 ## Warning
-While Zefoy is designed to increase TikTok views, its use comes with risks and responsibilities.
-Be aware that using such tools may violate TikTok’s terms of service, and excessive use might lead to account penalties or bans.
-Always use the tool responsibly and ensure that your actions comply with TikTok’s policies and legal guidelines.
+Using Zefoy to increase TikTok views comes with risks, including the potential violation of TikTok’s terms of service.
+Excessive use may result in penalties such as account suspension or banning.
+Always use this tool responsibly and ensure your actions comply with TikTok’s rules and legal guidelines to avoid any negative consequences.